It’s a classic story that’s enchanted the hearts of adults and children for 30 years, and now it’s embarked on it’s first-ever UK tour.

 There’s so much to love about Matilda.
 Whilst the storyline strays from Roald Dahl’s original tale, it still celebrates and brings to life the pages that parents and children alike will fall in love with.

 Matilda is a little girl whose intelligence is more developed than it should be for a child who is about to take her first steps into education.
-She can tell the most wonderful stories and can figure out the answers to long multiplications quicker than you can say “chocolate fudge cake”.
+She can tell the most wonderful stories and can figure out the answers for long multiplications quicker than you can say “chocolate fudge cake”.

 But life isn’t easy for Matilda.
-She spends her days being belittled and called “odd” by her parents because she’d rather sit and read a book than have her eyes glued to a television like her older brother, and things only seem to take a turn for the worst when she meets her terrifying headmistress, Miss Trunchbull (Craige Els.)
+She spends her days being belittled and called “odd” by her parents because she’d rather sit and read a book than have her eyes glued to a television, much like her older brother, and things only seem to take a turn for the worst when she meets her terrifying headmistress, Miss Trunchbull (Craige Els.)

 The cast and company are sensational in every shape and form.
 While Matilda may not be the most demanding show in terms of choreography and physicality, the energy required in delivering Minchin’s lyrics clearly is a challenge in itself for any actor, and the young cast is seriously impressive in taking on their roles that go way beyond just Matilda and Bruce.